What’s the best form of charcoal? Hardwood lump charcoal? Charcoal briquets? Wood embers? Extruded charcoal? Japanese binchotan?

 Here’s a look at the different types of charcoal, their pros and cons, and why we recommend briquets.
 Also there’s a discussion of wood types, and how to set up a grill in the essential 2-zone system.
 Click here for more about the science of smoke and wood.

 Full disclosure: I have long been an advocate of briquets and I wrote this article somewhere arount 2010.
-In 2015 Kingsford paid me to make a series or recipe videos using their charcoal.
+In 2015 Kingsford paid us to make a series or recipe videos using their charcoal.
 While the camera team was here I filmed two other videos at my own expense, one on thermometers and the one on charcoal, below.
-It was not a paid endorsement but because people interpreted it to be so, we have never accepted a commission like this again.
-We have no sponsors.
+It was not a paid endorsement but because people interpreted it to be so.
+We have never done an endorsement, we have no sponsors, and we have never accepted a commission like this again.

 How charcoal is made